watchdog-wms/watchdog-wms-modules/CONTRIBUTING.md

     └── test_data
         ├── testFile1.txt
         └── testFile2.txt

+More information on how to create a module can be found in the [documentation](https://rawgit.com/klugem/watchdog/master/documentation/Watchdog-manual.html#custom_modules).

-### Automatic Travis CI tests triggered by pull requests
+### Automatic tests on pull requests

 Before a pull request can be merged with the master branch some Travis CI tests must succeed.
 Currently the following tests are implemented: